Places to see in Limerick Ireland

 Source: www.limerick.ie

 Limerick Museum is one of the largest collections of any Irish museum.
 It is dedicated to the memory of Jim Kemmy, the former Democratic Socialist Party.
-There are Limerick silver, militarity artefacts, archaeological artefacts, and much more.
+There are Limerick silver, military artifacts, archaeological artifacts, and much more.
+There are even unusual things such as fragments of the largest meteorite that ever fall in Ireland in 1813 and two World War II gas masks.
+Visiting this museum is one of the best things in Limerick.

 6. St. John’s Cathedral Limerick

-St. John's Cathedral Cathedral House
+St. John's Cathedral Limerick

 Source: arrivalguides.com